 (14) radiologic diagnostic services.

 (H) Enrollment Cap.
 The MassHealth agency may limit the number of children who can be enrolled in CMSP.
 When the MassHealth agency imposes such a limit, applicants will be placed on a waiting list when their eligibility has been determined.
-When the MassHealth agency is able to open enrollment for CMSP, the MassHealth agency will process the applications in the order they were placed on the waiting list.
+When the MassHealth agency is able to open enrollment for CMSP, the MassHealth agency will process the applications in the order in which they were placed on the waiting list.

-(130 CMR 522.005 Reserved)
+522.005: Severability

+The provisions of 130 CMR 522.000 are severable.
+If any provision of 130 CMR 522.000 or application of any provision to an applicable individual, entity, or circumstance is held invalid or unconstitutional, that holding will not be construed to affect the validity or constitutionality of any remaining provisions of 130 CMR 522.000 or application of those provisions to applicable individuals, entities, or circumstances.

+REGULATORY AUTHORITY

+130 CMR 522.000: M.G.L. c.
+118E.